Clive’s Gardening Services

 - Acceptance of the estimate supplied signifies acceptance of these terms and conditions and represents a binding contract between both parties.

 - Only the work described in the estimate is included.
-The supply of any other materials or labour costs to carry out such works other than stated within the quotation is excluded.
-Any alteration, modification, or extras beyond the work specified in the quotation may be liable for an additional cost, which will be agreed by both parties prior to being undertaken.
+The supply of any other materials or labour costs to carry out such works other than stated within the estimate is excluded.
+Any alteration, modification, or extras beyond the work specified in the estimate may be liable for an additional cost, which will be agreed by both parties prior to being undertaken.

 - No allowance is made in the estimate for any extra work required due to unknown, hidden or underground features.